Kenneth Roberts (author): Historical fiction

 George Orwell reviewed The Lively Lady in the New English Weekly in 1936, describing it as "blood-and-thundery stuff ... chiefly interesting as showing that the old-fashioned nineteenth-century type of American bumptiousness ... is still going strong."

-As a result of his research into the Arnold expedition, Roberts published a work of nonfiction, March to Quebec: Journals of the Members of Arnold's Expedition, a compilation of journals and letters written by participants in the march.
-During Roberts's research into Major Rogers, his researcher uncovered transcripts of both of Rogers's courts-martial (once as the accuser and once as the accused), which had been thought lost for over a century, and these were published in the second volume of a special two-volume edition of Northwest Passage.
-He and his wife Anna translated into English the French writer Médéric Louis Élie Moreau de Saint-Méry's account of his journey through America in the 1790s.
+As a result of his research into the Arnold expedition, Roberts published a work of nonfiction, March to Quebec: Journals of the Members of Arnold's Expedition, a compilation of journals and letters written by participants in the campaign.
+During Roberts's research into the life and career of Major Rogers, his researcher uncovered transcripts of both of Rogers's courts-martial (once as the accuser and once as the accused), which had been thought lost for over a century, and these were published in the second volume of a special two-volume edition of Northwest Passage.
+Rpberts and his wife Anna translated into English the French writer Médéric Louis Élie Moreau de Saint-Méry's account of his journey through North America in the 1790s.
 His last published work was The Battle of Cowpens, a brief history of that battle, issued after his death, in 1958.

 One of Lorimer's last acts as editor of the Saturday Evening Post was to serialize Northwest Passage in 1936 and 1937.
-As a result of the success of the serialization, the book, when published, became the second-best-selling novel in 1937 and fifth best for the year 1938.
+As a result of the success of the serialization, the book when published became the second-best-selling novel in 1937 and fifth best for the year 1938.
 Oliver Wiswell also spent two years in the top ten (1940 and 1941), and Lydia Bailey reached the top ten in 1947.
 One of Roberts's closest friends and neighbors, the novelist A. Hamilton Gibbs, later stated that he believed that Roberts probably "wrote himself out" after Oliver Wiswell and certainly had done so after Lydia Bailey.

-Key historical novels by Roberts and their topics include the following:
+Key historical novels by Roberts and their topics include: